ubern-mia/bme-labs/README.md

 ## Tasks

-1. (30 minutes) Go over some introductory Deep Learning content (to be shared separately), reading medical image data (using Slicer), and a brief presentation of the analysis we plan to run.
+1. (30 minutes) Go over some introductory Deep Learning content (to be shared separately) and a brief presentation of the analysis we plan to run.
 2. (30 minutes) Setup google colab and be able to run the training script to completion - so the infrastructure is setup and you can focus on the incremental updates/tweaks next.
 3. (60 minutes) Appreciate what hyperparameters are available to tune: run through some of these and find out how it impacts the classification accuracy.
 4. (30 minutes) (optional) Go beyond version 7 - and try to tweak the training process to improve test accuracy beyond what has been reported in v7 (0.770).